stelligent/stelligent_pipelines/README.md

 _NOTE: Part of this pipeline requires a [ZAP OWASP](https://www.owasp.org/index.php) instance.
 To allow its creation, please use the [Stelligent ZAP](https://github.com/stelligent/zap) repository to generate an AMI for your account_

+_Note: The GITHUB_USER should remain stelligent and the GITHUB_TOKEN should be your own token._

+_Note: At this time the AWS DNS Hosted Zone should pre-exist and be set as public hosted._

 Source the file, then run bootstrap.sh:

     . ../pipeline.env;./bootstrap.sh